 Smash Burger Patty Melts

 Last, I gotta get my patties thin and spread out.
 I use a burger press.
 I wrap the bottom in foil for easy clean up.
 This press makes for fantastic smash burgers with the right thickness so I get that little crunch around the edges.
 Perfect!

-Also try my not-so-plain plain ole smash burgers!
+Also try my not-so-plain plain ole smash burgers and my pub sauce smash burgers!

+Smash Burger Patty Melts